unsmxrt/kinggen-java/README.md

   KingGen kingGen = new KingGen("your-api-key");

-  //If you (for some unknown reason) want to fetch the user profile every time an account is generated, you can do this: kingGen.alwaysFetch() //method chaining is supported
+  //If you (for some unknown reason) want to fetch the user profile every time an account is generated, you can do this: kingGen.alwaysFetch(); //method chaining is supported
   //this will make the wrapper always fetch user info before generating an account.

   //Generating an account